The latest Green Plaque Awards

 Nominated by Dr Wendy Freer of Ashby-de-la-Zouch

-Artist who created Thomas the Tank Engine
+Artist who drew illustrations for six Thomas the Tank Engine books and 31 Ladybird titles.

 Nominated by Stephen Butt of Kibworth Beauchamp